Educators supported by RUSMP in the Houston area by school district

 "It was a great experience.
 I learned the basics of what I will be learning in this upcoming school year.
 This institute will give me an advantage in my class over the other students." – K-12 student

-"I have always been enthusiastic and excited about my role in the classroom; however, after attending the Rice University Summer Math Program, I feel empowered to motivate my students through inquiry and discovery as a facilitator rather than an instructor.”
+"After attending the RUSMP Summer Campus Program, I feel empowered to motivate my students through inquiry and discovery as a facilitator rather than an instructor.” – Teacher participant

 "My time was well spent in meaningful activities with powerful professional leaders to help me become a more effective coach as I work with teachers in order to increase student achievement in mathematics.” – Teacher leader